-- updated our understanding of the processes and controls put in place by management to ensure that the Group's pension fund net liability is not materially misstated and evaluate the design of the associated controls; - evaluated the instructions issued by management to their management expert (Barnett Waddingham "the actuary") for this estimate and the scope of the actuary's work; - · assessed the competence, capabilities and objectivity of the actuary who carried out the Group's pension fund valuation; - assessed the accuracy and completeness of the information provided by the Group to the actuary to estimate the liability; - tested the consistency of the pension fund asset (LGPS only) and liability and disclosures in the notes to the core financial statements with the actuarial reports; and - undertaken procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report.

-We note that this is the first instance in which the Force has had to consider the impact of IFRIC 14 due to the surplus on the Somerset Pension Fund at the year end 31 March 2024.
+Risks identified in our Audit Plan Re elates to Commentary Valuation of the net defined benefit liability (LGPS and Police C Pension Schemes) C Chief Constable Group We have: updated our understanding of the processes and controls put in place by management to ensure that the Group's pension fund net liability is not materially misstated and evaluate the design of the associated controls; evaluated the instructions issued by management to their management expert (Barnett Waddingham "the actuary") for this estimate and the scope of the actuary is work; assessed the competence, capabilities and objectivity of the actuary who carried out the Group's pension fund valuation; assessed the accuracy and completeness of the information provided by the Group to the actuary to estimate the liability; tested the consistency of the pension fund asset (LGPS only) and liability and disclosures in the notes to the core financial statements with the actuarial reports; and undertaken procedures to confirm the reasonableness of the actuarial assumptions made by reviewing the report of the consulting actuary (as auditor's expert) and performing any additional procedures suggested within the report.
+We note that this is the first instance in which the Force has had to consider the impact of IFRIC I14 due to the surplus on the Somerset Pension Fund at the year end 31 March 2024.
 We have satisfied ourselves that the actuary has given suitable consideration to this in their calculations and the outputs of which are in line with expectation.
-Some adjustments and added narrative have been processed in the accounts of both the PCC group and Chief Constable to ensure suitable presentation in the final accounts, more details of which can be found in Appendix D of this report.

-As part of the 2022/23 audit, we requested assurances from the auditor of the Somerset Pension Fund, with respect to the accuracy and appropriateness of the triennial valuation membership data.
-No issues were raised and we can therefore rely on these assurances for our 2023/24 work.
+Some adjustments and added narrative suitable presentation in the final accounts, more details of which can be found in Appendix D of this report.
+As part of the 2022/23 audit, we requested assurances from the auditor of the Somerset Pension Fund, with respect to the accouracy and appropriateness of the eriennial valuation, more basing financial position of the endites - see Appendix D for details.
+At the time of writing, we await receipt of the final assurances from the auditor of the somerset Pension Fund, with respect to the couracy and appropriateness of the eriennia